CypherPotato/sqlitedictionary/readme.md

     // removes an item
     db.Remove("item");

-    // gets an item, or throw an exception if not found string? s = db["item2"];
+    // gets an item, or null if not found string? s = db["item2"];

     // tries to get an item